rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 For because he himself has suffered when tempted, he is able to help those who are being tempted. ^0218

 Therefore, holy brothers, you who share in a heavenly calling, consider Jesus, the apostle and high priest of our confession, ^0301

-who was faithful to him who appointed him, just as Moses also was faithful in all God’s house. ^0302
+who was faithful to him who appointed him, just as Moses also was faithful in all God's house. ^0302

-For Jesus has been counted worthy of more glory than Moses — as much more glory as the builder of a house has more honor than the house itself. ^0303
+For Jesus has been counted worthy of more glory than Moses--as much more glory as the builder of a house has more honor than the house itself. ^0303

-( For every house is built by someone, but the builder of all things is God .) ^0304
+(For every house is built by someone, but the builder of all things is God.) ^0304

-Now Moses was faithful in all God’s house as a servant, to testify to the things that were to be spoken later, ^0305
+Now Moses was faithful in all God's house as a servant, to testify to the things that were to be spoken later, ^0305

-but Christ is faithful over God’s house as a son.
+but Christ is faithful over God's house as a son.
 And we are his house if indeed we hold fast our confidence and our boasting in our hope. ^0306

 Therefore, as the Holy Spirit says, Today, if you hear his voice, ^0307

 do not harden your hearts as in the rebellion, on the day of testing in the wilderness, ^0308

-where your fathers put me to the test and saw my works for forty years. ^0309
+where your fathers put me to the test and saw my works ^0309

-Therefore I was provoked with that generation, and said, They always go astray in their heart; they have not known my ways. ^0310
+for forty years.
+Therefore I was provoked with that generation, and said, 'They always go astray in their heart; they have not known my ways.' ^0310

-As I swore in my wrath, They shall not enter my rest. ^0311
+As I swore in my wrath, 'They shall not enter my rest.' ^0311

 Take care, brothers, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God. ^0312

 But exhort one another every day, as long as it is called today, that none of you may be hardened by the deceitfulness of sin. ^0313

-For we have come to share in Christ, if indeed we hold our original confidence firm to the end. ^0314
+For we share in Christ, if indeed we hold our original confidence firm to the end. ^0314

 As it is said, Today, if you hear his voice, do not harden your hearts as in the rebellion. ^0315